 Students study physics, mathematics, and electromagnetics in preparation for area pathway and technical elective classes.
 Area pathways courses include analog and digital circuits and properties of electronic materials, while electives include courses in fiber optics, digital systems, and electrical machinery.
 Students also complete two senior design classes during which they apply knowledge and skills to project design, creation, and implementation.

-ASU is regionally accredited by the Higher Learning Commission.
+Arizona State University – Tempe is regionally accredited by the Higher Learning Commission (HLC).
 The electrical engineering program is accredited by the Engineering Accreditation Commission of ABET.

 5. Thomas Edison State University